Catholic Church and politics in the United States: 1960

 Religion became a divisive issue during the presidential campaign of 1960.
 Senator John F. Kennedy of Massachusetts was vying to become the nation's first Catholic president.
 A key factor that was hurting Kennedy in his campaign was the widespread prejudice against his Roman Catholic religion; some Protestants believed that, if he were elected president, Kennedy would have to take orders from the Pope in Rome.
 When offered the opportunity to speak before a convention of Baptist ministers, he decided to try to put the issue to rest.

 To address fears that his Roman Catholicism would influence his decision-making, John F. Kennedy famously told the Greater Houston Ministerial Association on September 12, 1960, "I am not the Catholic candidate for President.
 I am the Democratic Party's candidate for President who also happens to be a Catholic.
 I do not speak for my Church on public matters — and the Church does not speak for me."
 He promised to respect the separation of church and state and not to allow Catholic officials to dictate public policy to him.
 Kennedy also raised the question of whether one-quarter of Americans were relegated to second-class citizenship just because they were Roman Catholic.

 Even so, it was widely believed after the election that Kennedy lost some heavily Protestant states because of his Catholicism.
 His address did not please everyone: many non-Catholics remained unconvinced that a Catholic could be president without divided loyalties; and many Catholics thought he conceded too much in his profession of belief in an absolute separation of church and state.
 The speech is widely considered to be an important marker in the history of Catholicism (and anti-Catholicism) in the United States.

-Kennedy went on to win the national popular vote over Richard Nixon by just one tenth of one percentage point (0.1%) - the closest popular-vote margin of the 20th century.
+Kennedy went on to win the national popular vote over Richard Nixon by just one-tenth of one percentage point (0.1%) - the closest popular-vote margin of the 20th century.
 In the electoral college, Kennedy's victory was larger, as he took 303 electoral votes to Nixon's 219 (269 were needed to win).
 There was a "narrow consensus" among the experts that Kennedy had won more votes than he lost as a result of his Catholicism, as Catholics rallied to Kennedy as an affirmation of their religion and their right to have a Catholic president.

 Summary of results

 This chart shows the estimated Democrat/Republican split of the Catholic vote in elections since 1948.
-Catholic candidates and elections in which Catholics voted for the national winner are in bold.
+Catholic candidates are in bold.
+However, ex-Catholic candidates (Palin, Pence & Walz) aren't.
+Elections in which Catholics voted for the national winner are also in bold.